Scholarships for International Students

 - Be in good academic standing at the time of application, having followed all regulations for F-1 students as well as all policies of UCLA Extension

-Submit scholarship application, transcripts, two letters of recommendations, and participate in the required essay sitting during application filing period—see application form for a list of dates and complete instructions.
+Submit your scholarship application, transcripts, two letters of recommendations, and participate in the required essay sitting during the application filing period—see the application form for a list of dates and complete instructions.

-For scholarship information and assistance with the application and selection process, you can contact Elise Lebron by email or by telephone at (310) 825-7728.
+For scholarship information and assistance with the application and selection process, you can contact International Programs by email.